A word about Fic Ratings:

-The publications posted on this site are from a variety of genres, and have been built from the works of a variety of authors.
+The publications posted on this site represent a variety of genres, and have been built from the works of a variety of authors.
 I have left it up to the authors as to what rating to give their fics, and those ratings may be found in the online fanfic archives in which the fics were originally posted (and where they generally still reside in the original format).
 I have better things to do than to support the pretensions of people who seem to think that reading a string of letters on a screen is somehow the equivalent of watching a movie.

-For the record: you aren’t going to find anything anywhere on this site that is racier than a mainstream, doorstop-style Historical Romance.
+For the record: you aren’t going to find anything anywhere on this site that is any racier than a mainstream, doorstop-style Historical Romance.

 The only criterion used in the selection of these works for publication on this site is that I enjoyed reading them, and wanted to do a formatted, graphically enhanced version.
 Priviliges, (downloading/printing) are fairly open.
 One project uses the work of a local artist and has been exported in a non-printable version, but may be downloaded for reading offline.
 Another project is to be distributed only from this website.